Krakow Travel Guide: 20 Top Things to do in Krakow, Poland

 1) Wawel Castle (Zamek Królewski na Wawelu)

-• Highlights: The State Rooms, Crown Treasury and Armory, and the Sigismund Bell in the cathedral tower.
+• Highlights: The State Rooms, Crown Treasury, and the cramped, sweaty climb to the Sigismund Bell.

 Vistula river from overhead vantage point for leisure and recreation in Krakow, Poland